PicsArt/cppbind/docs/03_get_started/01_functions.rst

 With **action: gen_function** we define what should be generated in the target language.
 **package** variable indicates what will be the package for generated ``concat`` function and **file** indicates in which file it will be saved.
-Notice that we have prefixed variable **file** with **swift** prefix, which means that its value will be used only for generated Swift bindings and for other languages the default value will be used i.e. source file name.
+Notice that we have prefixed variable **file** with **swift** prefix, which means that its value will be used only for generated Swift bindings and for other languages the default value will be used, i.e. source file name.
 And finally variable **throws** defines what kind of exceptions ``concat`` function can throw.
 In this case its value is **no_throw** which means it will not throw any exception.
 For more details on variables, see :ref:`var-def-label`.